Black hole solutions correspondence between conformal and massive theories of gravity: Black Hole Solutions in Conformal Gravity

 where $s_{0}$, $s_{1}$, $s_{2}$ and $\Lambda$ are four constants.
-Due to the fact that the nonzero components of field equation are, at least, third-order differential equations, one expects three integration constants.
+Due to the fact that the nonzero components of the field equation are, at least, third-order differential equations, one expects three integration constants.
 In order to extract the solution (\ref{F(r)con}), we have to restrict three of these constants ($s_{0}$, $s_{1}$, and $s_{2}$) in the following constraint, as (see ref. \cite{Mannheim1991}, for more details)

-Considering $s_{1}=0$, this solution reduces to Schwarzschild (a)dS spacetime.
-Another interesting constant of the solution (\ref{F(r)con}), is called as $\Lambda $.
+Considering $s_{1}=0$, this solution reduces to Schwarzschild (A)dS spacetime.
+Another interesting constant of the solution (\ref{F(r)con}), is called $\Lambda$.
 This constant plays the role of cosmological constant.
-It is notable that, $\Lambda $ appears an integral constant has been not inserted in the action by hand.
+It is notable that $\Lambda$ as an integral constant and has not been inserted in the action by hand.
 Indeed, we can extract the cosmological constant by solving the field equation of conformal gravity (\ref{fiedEq1}), by using the mentioned metric (\ref{Metric}).
-In other words, conformal gravity would solve the dark matter problem and explains current acceleration of our Universe.
+In other words, conformal gravity would solve the dark matter problem and explains the current acceleration of our Universe.

-Now, we examine the geometrical structure of this solution, briefly.
+Now, we briefly examine the geometrical structure of this solution.
 Our aim is to establish the possibility of having black hole solution.
 For this goal, we first look for the essential singularity(ies) by investigating two scalar curvatures: Ricci and Kretschmann scalars.
 Considering the metric ( \ref{Metric}), with the (\ref{F(r)con}), the Ricci scalar is extracted as